Jack Froese: Mayor of Langley

 Jack Froese was first elected mayor in 2011, defeating incumbent mayor, Rick Green.
-Froese was then re-elected in 2014 and 2018, and is currently serving his third term as mayor.
+Froese was then re-elected in 2014 and 2018.
 During 2012, Froese was awarded the Diamond Jubilee medal.
-On January 9, 2020, his wife, Debbie, passed away due to cancer at the age of 66.
+On January 9, 2020, his wife, Debbie, died due to cancer at the age of 66.

-Froese is currently serving as the Vice-Chair of the Mayors' Council on the Translink board.
-In July 2018, he voted to approve a Skytrain extension from King George Station in Surrey to Langley City.
+Froese served as the Vice-Chair of the Mayors' Council on the TransLink board.
+In July 2018, he voted to approve a SkyTrain extension from King George Station in Surrey to Langley City.
 On October 2, 2019, he voted to replace the Massey Tunnel with a new, 8-lane tunnel.

 During Froese's term as mayor, Froese spent $7.7 million on the expansion of the Langley Events Centre.
 He also pledged $27 million in funding for widening a stretch of the Trans-Canada Highway from Langley to Aldergrove, which was known for congestion and crashes.

 On April 11, 2022, Froese announced that he would not seek re-election in that year's municipal election and his retirement from politics.